random532/brut/README.md

 This is a GUI for editing hard drives on FreeBSD (partition editor, disk editor).
 It uses gtk3.
 You probably want "pkg install gtk3", and "dbus-uuidgen --ensure").
 Screenshots below.

-Files are in the folder /sourcecode.

 ![](screenshot/xdisk-1.png)